ThePhD/ThePhD.github.io/_posts/2018-12-03-The San Diego Aftermath.md

 ### [Pointer to Member Functions and Member Objects are just Callables! - p1214](https://wg21.link/p1214)

-⚔️ - ️**Exactly 2/3rds majority, but held back in EWGI for another round**
+⚔️ - ️**Exactly 2/3rds majority, but held back in EWGI for another round.**

 This paper was seen before about 2 years ago, and then some 6ish years ago before that.
 It made it through EWGI with the exact definition of a 2/3rds majority.
 But, as the chair gets to decide what is consensus, JF Bastien said it's alright but needs to come back to EWGI with additional motivation and examples so this does not end up back in EWG to die a death it has already died twice.